Update Invoice for Order Adjustments

 • create a credit note (traditional audit-trail approach), or

-• update the original invoice to reflect the final payable amount (clean ledger approach).
+• update the original invoice to reflect the final payable amount (clean-ledger approach).

 Methods

-What it does: Creates a separate credit note that offsets the original invoice, even if no physical cash was returned.
+What it does: Creates a separate credit note that offsets the original invoice, even if no cash was returned.

 • Pros